Trust based attachment: Triadic closure as a plausible heuristic for TBA

+{\J In summary, the incentives created by indirect reciprocity suggest triadic closure as a simple and practical heuristic for creating links with high trust.
+Triadic closure in turn can explain multiple characterstics of real social networks \cite{bhat2014emergence,davidsen2002emergence,leskovec2005graphs,bhat2014emergence,wu2015emergent,bhat2016densification,bianconi2014triadic,lambiotte2016structural,leskovec2005graphs,jackson2007meeting}.
+The key structural features connecting the spread of indirect reciprocity to triadic closure are related to the quantity $n_{ij}$, which in turn can be well approximated with knowledge of the local degree, clustering, and embeddedness for a given node.

-The spread of reputational information could therefore play a role in explaining the formation mechanisms and the resulting structures of social networks.
-Our work helps to explain why out of all the ways that humans could create new social connections, forming relationships with friends of friends is a natural and intuitive process.
-In principle, there are many other ways to build social ties: individuals could strive to form long range, random connections to increase diversity, seek out individuals of a certain type, status or connectivity, or look for meeting venues that bring together people with specific interests or motivations.
-Of all these possible strategies, our results suggest that friend- of-friend attachment is one that is likely to generate trustworthy and cooperative connections.
+In principle, there are many ways to build social ties: individuals could strive to form long range, random connections to increase diversity; seek out individuals of a certain type, status or connectivity; or look for meeting venues that bring together people with specific interests or motivations.
+While all these effects may play a role, our work helps explain why out of all the ways that humans could create new social connections, forming relationships with friends of friends is a natural, intuitive, and trust-inducing process, and one that is likely to generate trustworthy and cooperative connections.}